millermedeiros/esformatter/README.md

 `rocambole.moonwalk`, `rocambole.recursive` and future plugins expects) so it is not recommended to do it here.

-If you need to edit the tree structure please use the `stringBefore` method.
+If you need to edit the tree structure please use the `stringBefore` method or write a standalone CLI tool that can be used on the `pipe` setting.

 ### transformAfter(ast)